-CAGH, in partnership with Correctional Service Canada (CSC) and support from Gilead Sciences Canada, organizes the World Hepatitis Day Art Contest for incarcerated persons in correctional facilities across Canada.
+CAGH, with support from AbbVie, has partnered with Correctional Service Canada (CSC) and Provincial Correctional Services in PEI, BC and NS to organize its annual World Hepatitis Day Art Contest for incarcerated persons in correctional facilities across Canada.

 Currently, 325 million people around the world live with viral hepatitis.
 Only 11 percent are aware of their status, meaning that there are millions of people who have hepatitis and don’t know it.
 There are 600,000 Canadians living with viral hepatitis, many of whom are also unaware that they are affected.
 If left untreated, hepatitis can lead to liver failure, cirrhosis, liver cancer or needing a liver transplant.